Miss World Venezuela

 Miss World Venezuela (Spanish: Miss Venezuela Mundo) is a Venezuelan beauty pageant operated by the Cisneros Group.
 Founded in 2000, it currently selects Venezuelan representatives to Miss World.
 The current national director of Miss World Venezuela is Miss Universe 2013, Gabriela Isler.

-The current Miss World Venezuela is Valeria Cannavò of Dependencias Federales, who was crowned on 23 November 2024 at the Venevisión Studios in Caracas, Venezuela.
+The current Miss World Venezuela is Mística Núñez of Falcón, who was crowned on 12 November 2025 at the Venevisión Studios in Caracas, Venezuela.